code-computerlove/frontend-guidelines/FE-guidelines-Support.md

 Code support the notion that all our websites should be device agnostic and should be functional regardless of device used to access.

-Beign device agnostic, whilst helping us deliver a functional website on all our projects can result in confusion in what is actually meant.
+Being device agnostic, whilst helping us deliver a functional website on all our projects can result in confusion in what is actually meant.

 This document will try to provide a bit of clarity and outline some specific browsers and devices as a benchmark and standard to refer to.